Using CSS animations

 Making text slide across the browser window

-This simple example styles the <p> element so that the text slides in from off the right edge of the browser window.
+This basic example styles a <p> element using the translate and scale transition properties so that the text slides in from off the right edge of the browser window.

 css